suzukimain/diffusers_in_Colab/README.md

 * Running diffusers in GoogleColab
 * Learning personal programming

-The above two objectives are our goals.
+The above two objectives are my goals.

 ##  Example of generated image<a name = "Example_of_generated_image"></a>